-Before students may enrol in 81.002 Chemistry and Biochemistry for Medical Students in the first year of the Medical Course, they are required to meet a chemistry prerequisite.
+Before students may enrol in 81.002 Chemistry and Biochemistry for Medical Students in Year 1 of the Medicine Course, they are required to meet a chemistry prerequisite.
 New South Wales Higher School Certificate students would need to be placed within the percentile range 31-100 in either 2 unit Science (Chemistry) or 4 unit Science (Multistrand).
 Students admitted under other paragraphs are required to have attained a similar level of knowledge in chemistry.
-Students who have attained the selection aggregate for the medical course without the necessary Chemistry prerequisite, are permitted to defer the offer of a place in Medicine for one year.
+Students who have attained the selection aggregate for the Medicine Course without the necessary chemistry prerequisite, are permitted to defer the offer of a place in Medicine for one year.
 Such students may enrol in the following year if they can then meet the prerequisite.